HappyM0f0/UFOs/README.md

 <br>

-- since shape only has a limited number of options, we can make this into a drop-down
-- currently, we are limited to only the data provided, which is not current
-- the website shows all of the results at once, which could be greater than 100 entries
+Currently, the website data is limited and not current.
+A better user experience could be providing a drop-down for the "shape" filter as it has a limited number of options.
+In addition, the website also shows all of the results at once, which could be greater than 100 entries.
+Therefore, the table should be limited to 50-100 entries to create a better experience.

 * The summary addresses two additional recommendations for further development (4 pt)<br>

 <br>

-- limited the number of entires to 100 or fewer, could have it paged to show 100 at a time.
+Two things to develop would be to limit the number of entries to 100 or fewer, could have it paged to show 100 at a time.
+Moreover, the website should scrap the data every week or month to keep the data set current.
-- Have the website pull information from sources directly